uku-challenges/scala_ttt/README.md

 ### Scala tic-tac-toe

-A tit-tac-toe game with an unbeatable AI.
+A tic-tac-toe game with an unbeatable AI.
 The AI uses a negamax algorithm with alpha-beta pruning.

 ### Running